AkshathSai/DesignPatternsInSoftwareArchitecture/README.md

   - A class should not be forced to depend on methods it does not use
   - Interfaces should be split up in such a way that it can properly describe the separate functionalities of your system
   - Remember that Interfaces are just descriptions of what parts your system can do.
 And the better the description the easier it'll be to create, update & maintain your software

+- Principle of Least Knowledge/Law of demeter
+  - Classes should know as little as possible about your system as a whole

 ## Java Specific Patterns